bucksauce33/ChessGUI/README.md

 ![GUI_in_action](screengrab.png)

+Click with the mouse to select a piece and click a square to move the piece to that square.

 Old Notes:

-code found in src/chess
+- code found in src/chess
-images in piece_images
+- images in piece_images
-main method in Board class
+- main method in Board class

 + first uploaded draft of chess GUI
 + need more efficiency in paint methods -- takes too long to load